-We Americans probably will always associate the columbine with shootings which happened at a school named for it in Colorado.
-But the plant itself now faces a very different type of killer overseas, which already has wiped out the irreplaceable National Collections grown by Great Britain’s preeminent columbine connoisseur, Carrie Thomas of Touchwood Plants.
+Columbines have been a popular plant in gardens for generations, but it now faces a deadly killer to gardeners across the ocean.
+Mildew has already has wiped out the irreplaceable National Collections grown by Great Britain's preeminent columbine connoisseur, Carrie Thomas of Touchwood Plants.

 Although the disease which destroyed her plants doesn't seem to have reached the U. S. yet, Carrie (pictured in Photo 1) would like to issue the following warning to gardeners here.
 Please keep in mind that the downy mildew she describes is not the common powdery mildew which sometimes appears on columbines as well:

 A new disease is threatening all columbines (Aquilegia species) in the United Kingdom and beyond.
 The south of England is particularly badly hit, with purchased plants commonly infected.
 Aquilegia Downy Mildew (ADM) decimated my own national plant collections within the first year and killed them off in just two years, a loss of thousands of plants from my garden.
 The disease also has invaded Kew Gardens and the Royal Horticultural Society's garden at Wisley.

 Like many new plagues--think Ebola--ADM is extremely virulent, killing plants after infecting others and leaving long-lived spores in the soil.
 Immediate and drastic action is needed.

 How can the spread be stopped?
 Early identification and removal of affected plants may be the only viable control for home gardeners.
 Prevention is better, so be careful where you buy columbines or their seeds, since many retail outlets and nurserymen do not yet know about ADM.